Batangas City: Media

-ABS-CBN (through regional channel, ABS-CBN Southern Tagalog) and GMA Network serve Batangas City through local channels.
-ABS-CBN Southern Tagalog (DZAD-TV, channel 10) have hosted its studios in Batangas City until they moved to Lipa in 2015.
+GMA Network serves Batangas City through local channels.
+ABS-CBN's regional channel, ABS-CBN Southern Tagalog (DZAD-TV, channel 10) have hosted its studios in Batangas City until they moved to Lipa in 2015.
 GMA serves Batangas City through channels 12 (D-12-ZB-TV) and GTV via channel 26 (DZDK-TV).
 Cable television is provided by Batangas MyCATV (formerly Batangas CATV).

 Batangas City has local newspapers like the English-language Sun.Star People's Courier and the Tagalog-language Balikas.
 Newspapers marketed in Metro Manila, such as the major broadsheets Philippine Star, Philippine Daily Inquirer, and Manila Bulletin, and tabloids like Abante, Balita, People's Journal, Pilipino Mirror, and Pilipino Star Ngayon, are also sold in the city through local distributors.

 The city is the center of the radio listening market in Batangas, and is served by local radio stations, as well as some radio stations from Lipa and other parts of the Mega Manila area.
 The Roman Catholic Archdiocese of Lipa, through the Radyo Bayanihan System, hosts two local radio stations: ALFM 95.9 Radyo Totoo (DWAL), a religion, news, talk, and music-oriented station, and 99.1 Spirit FM (DWAM), a religion and music-oriented station.
 Other radio stations include 91.9 Air1 Radio Southern Tagalog (DWCH), an adult contemporary-oriented station, 99.9 GV FM (DZGV), a contemporary hit radio station, and 104.7 Brigada News FM (DWEY), an FM news radio station.
 Batangas State University hosts a college radio station, 107.3 BatStateU FM (DWPB-FM).
 Signals from other stations in Metro Manila are not clearly received because of the local topography.